-Once admitted to NYU Shanghai, students must take all courses on campus or during an approved study abroad semester at one of the University's Global Academic Centers or exchange partners, including those they need or wish to take during the summer.
+Students may not be registered at another university at the same time that they are registered in NYU Shanghai.
+Once admitted to NYU Shanghai, students must take all courses on campus or during an approved study abroad semester at one of NYU's Global Academic Centers or exchange partners, including those they need or wish to take during the summer.
 Exceptions are granted only rarely and only for good academic reasons.
 Requests for a waiver should be made by submitting a petition to the NYU Shanghai Committee on Academic Standards.